Home/Blog/Health Conditions/Disease Management/Small Intestinal Bacterial Overgrowth (SIBO): Causes, Symptoms, and Evidence-Based Treatment Options

 Can SIBO lead to other health complications?

-Yes, SIBO can lead to malnutrition, weight loss, and malabsorption due to nutrient competition and damage to the gut lining.
+Yes.
+Left untreated, chronic SIBO can lead to significant complications, including malnutrition, Vitamin B12 deficiency (anemia), and weight loss due to malabsorption and damage to the gut lining [2].

 How can I prevent SIBO from recurring?